bevyengine/bevy-website/content/learn/book/storing-data/entities-components.md

         Combatant,
         // We configure starting component values by passing in concrete instances of our types Life(10),
-        // By chaining .insert method calls like this, we continue to add more components to our entity
         // Instances of named structs are constructed with {field_name: value}
         Stats {
             strength: 15,